 FABRIC

-2-inch square mesh, 9-gauge steel core wire, before PVC coating.
+Select either PVC or galvanized fence system

+2” mesh, 9gauge (for standard use or 6 gauge for heavy use) steel core wire, before PVC coating (if PVC fence is specified).
+(9 gauge core shall have an 8 gauge final size with PVC coating or 6 gauge shall have a 5 guage final size with the PVC coating

 PVC- coated, ASTM F 668, Class 2b (fused and adhered) over zinc-coated steel wire.

+If fence shall be zinc coated, coating shall be hot dipped after fabrication with a minimum of 1.2 oz of zinc per square foot of fabric.

-Selvage shall be twisted top and bottom, for fences 5 feet and taller.
+Selvage shall be twisted top and bottom, for fences 6 feet and taller.
 Fences 4 feet and under twisted bottom and knuckled top.
-Coat selvage ends of fabric that is metallic coated during the weaving process with manufacturer’s standard clear protective coating.
+Coat selvage ends of fabric in the same manner and color as the fabric.

 LINE POSTS

-Standard Rolled Formed Heavy Steel “C” Sections: 2.25-inch x 1.7-inch at 2.6 lbs/sf.

-Length: 3′-6″ longer than the specified height of fence.
+Select either Standard Duty or Heavy Duty line posts.

+SS40 Pipe - Choose Option

+Standard Duty is 2 1/2” dia.

+Heavy duty is 3” dia.

+Line post length shall be in accordance with that which is required under Section 2.4.

 TERMINAL, CORNER AND PULL POSTS